Samuellucas97/ParkingLotCalculator-Test/README.md

 ## Project requirements

 Basically it was used the partitioning techniques in equivalence classes, decision table, among others.
-Therefore, for more information, read the file `requirements.pdf`.
+Therefore, for more information, read the file `requirements.pdf` (in Portuguese).
+In addition, there is also a report (in Portuguese) in the archive `report.pdf`.

 ## Authors